 - One mission has a city ask you for shipments of limestone, which you produce in great quantities since no one buys it.
 However, at one point they ask you for plain stone, which you can't mine for, but can't even import.

 - Failing to respond to a request may create this situation.
 Some trade routes are opened only when a request is fulfilled, and are otherwise inaccessible.

 - Perwadjyt, the third mission, is impossible to complete on "Very Hard" due to a glitch with the entertainment coverage system.
 Additionally, on harder difficulties, you might find yourself inadvertently going bankrupt, as it is impossible to turn a profit in that level.

 - Thinis, already hard enough as it is, has a diabolical trap.
 Eleven years in, you will receive a request for troops from Men-nefer.
 If you don't send soldiers, perhaps to protect yourself from the level's notorious invasions, the trade route will close down and you will lose your only source of papyrus.
 Papyrus, which is needed for the Common Residences explicitly mentioned in the mission requirements.

-- Veteran Unit - Your military units start as "Green" and become "Skilled" with enough combat experience or after going through your war academy.
+- Veteran Unit: Your military units start as "Green" and become "Skilled" with enough combat experience or after going through your war academy.
 They gain experience and more levels ("Veteran, "Masters" "Elite" "The best") the more they fight, becoming more deadly and resilient.
 The presence of Seth's Temple Complex grants an additional level to new recruits.
 In some scenarios it's vital that you level-up your units as you can only field six regiments since the enemy comes in overwhelming odds and some units such as war chariots literally stomp normal units.